Managing exams

 • High stakes - the results of exams are often the gateway to the next stage of education or route into work.

-Long-term help for students involves creating a school environment and atmosphere that values a wide range of achievements
+Long-term help for students involves creating a school environment and atmosphere that values a wide range of achievements.

 • Develop an ethos that values and celebrates a wide range of achievements.
 This can help students understand that exams are not the only measure of success.